 The leaders I work with are continuous learners with hearty appetites for great leadership books.
-Last summer’s posting with my reading recommendations drew lots of positive response, so here are seven of the best books about leadership that you may have missed that offer everything from a quick snack to a hearty banquet:
+Last summer’s posting with my reading recommendations drew lots of positive responses, so here are seven of the best books about leadership that you may have missed that offer everything from a quick snack to a hearty banquet.
+If you want to get your hands on these and others just like it but are unable to pick up a physical copy, you may want to look into downloading the books online through some of the best torrenting sites, for example, so you can reap the benefits of these wise words.

 Leonardo Da Vinci